-In Chinese cuisine, soup dishs usually are less thick and more watery than some of the western soup dishes such as “Clam chowder”.
-Today, I am going to share with you a really simple soup recipe made with oyster mushroom and egg.
-This dish can be done in less than 20 minutes and is a good choice for comfort food in a cold winter day.
+In Chinese cuisine, soup usually are less thick and more watery than some of the western soup dishes such as “Clam chowder”.
+Today, I am going to share with you the recipe of a really simple oyster mushroom soup.
+This dish can be made in less than 20 minutes and is a good choice for comfort food in a cold winter day.

 - 1 stalk oyster mushroom, tear into small pieces with hand